awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.md

 The following limitations apply to Aurora Serverless:
 + Aurora Serverless is only available for the following:
   + Aurora with MySQL version 5\.6 compatibility
-  + Aurora with PostgreSQL version 10\.7 compatibility\.
+  + Aurora with PostgreSQL version 10\.7 compatibility
 + The port number for connections must be:
   + `3306` for Aurora MySQL
   + `5432` for Aurora PostgreSQL